silencer1127/silencer1127.github.io/_pages/software/GPDF/gpdf_main.md

 This page provides a MATLAB implementation of the GPDF filter described in

-J. Li, S. Y. Choi, A. A. Joshi, J. L. Wisnowski, R. M. Leahy,
-Global PDF-based temporal non-local means filtering reveals individual differences of brain connectivity,
-IEEE 15th International Symposium on Biomedical Imaging (ISBI), Washington D.C., 2018. &nbsp; [<i class="fa fa-quote-right"></i>](/files/bib/isbi_2018_gpdf.bib)
+J. Li, S. Choi, A. A. Joshi, J. L. Wisnowski, R. M. Leahy, "Global PDF-based temporal non-local means filtering reveals individual differences in brain connectivity", *IEEE 15th International Symposium on Biomedical Imaging*, Washington D.C., Apr.
+2018, pp. 15--19. &nbsp; [<i class="fa fa-quote-right"></i>](/files/bib/Li2018GPtnmfridibc.bib)

 Please cite the paper above in your publications if you have used the GPDF filter in your research.